Favorite Post #13 - Jesus Warned Us

 Jerusalem, Mosque, Temple Mount, Israel, Landmark

 Luke 21:5-6 "Then, as some spoke of the Temple, how it was adorned with beautiful stones and donations, He said, "These things which you see - the days will come in which not one stone shall be left upon another that shall not be thrown down."
-Here Yeshua (Jesus in Hebrew) is prophesying the destruction of the Holy Temple.
+Here, Yeshua (Jesus in Hebrew) is prophesying the destruction of the Holy Temple.

-When will He return?
-I suppose He has given us the means to understand the "conditions" for His return:
+When will he return?
+I suppose he has given us the means to understand the conditions for his return:

 1. That we will repent